museomix/museomix.org-v2/wp-content/plugins/updraftplus/readme.txt

 * UpdraftCentral (free, self-hosted)
 * UpdraftCentral Premium (fully-hosted and "ready-to-go", cloud version also available)

+= Instantly create a temporary clone of your site (UpdraftClone) =

+A temporary clone is an instant copy of this website, running on our servers.
+You don't need to test or develop on your live site; instead, you can UpdraftClone it, and throw away your clone when done. <a href="https://updraftplus.com/updraftclone/">Learn more about UpdraftClone here.</a>

+* Easy: Press the buttons...
+UpdraftClone does the work.
+* Reliable: Runs on capacity from a leading cloud computing provider.
+* Secure: One VPS (Virtual Private Server) per clone, shared with nobody.
+* Fast: Takes just the time needed to create a backup and send it.
+* Flexible: If you want, test upgrading to a different PHP or WP version.

+To create a temporary clone you need: 1) credit in your account and 2) to connect to your account, below.
+You can buy UpdraftClone tokens <a href="https://updraftplus.com/shop/updraftclone-tokens/">from our shop, here</a>.

 = Are you multi-lingual?
 Can you translate? =